AIB loan calculator and review 2024

 - Have a good credit history

-What credit score do I need to get a AIB loan?
+What credit score do I need to get an AIB (NI) loan?

-AIB typically offers loans to applicants with high credit scores.
-It's important to note that your credit record is just one factor that AIB will consider, however if you don't have a high credit score, you're very unlikely to get approved for a AIB loan.
+AIB (NI) typically offers loans to applicants with high credit scores.
+It's important to note that your credit record is just one factor that AIB (NI) considers.
+However, if you don't have a high credit score, you're very unlikely to get approved for an AIB (NI) loan.

-Can I make overpayments on a AIB loan?
+Can I make overpayments on an AIB (NI) loan?

 Yes, you can make overpayments without incurring any penalty fee.
-However AIB can continue to charge interest for up to two months on any sums overpaid, so although making overpayments stands to save you money in interest, you may not save quite as much as you'd imagined.
+However, AIB (NI) can continue to charge interest for up to 2 months on any sums overpaid.
+So, although making overpayments stands to save you money in interest, you may not save quite as much as you'd imagined.

 How can I apply for an AIB loan?